ietf-wg-asdf/SDF/sdf.md

 OneDM tools convert this format to database formats and other serializations as needed.

-This document describes definitions of OneDM Objects and their associated Events, Actions, Properties, and Data types.
+This document describes definitions of OneDM Objects and their associated interactions (Events, Actions, Properties), as well as the Data types for the information exchanged in those interactions.

 The JSON format of an SDF definition is described in this document.